celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

    :feedback_d: Compilers can produce object code or byte code depending on the language.
 An interpreter produces neither.

    Pick the best replacements for **1** and **2** in the following sentence: When comparing compilers and interpreters, a compiler is like **1** while an interpreter is like **2**.

+.. mchoice:: question1_4_1
+   :multiple_answers:
+   :answer_a: save programs and reload saved programs.
+   :answer_b: type in Python source code.
+   :answer_c: execute Python code right in the text itself within the web browser.
+   :answer_d: receive a yes/no answer about whether your code is correct or not.
+   :correct: a,b,c
+   :feedback_a: You can (and should) save the contents of the activecode window.
+   :feedback_b: You are not limited to running the examples that are already there.
+Try adding to them and creating your own.
+   :feedback_c: The activecode interpreter will allow you type Python code into the textbox and then you can see it execute as the interpreter interprets and executes the source code.
+   :feedback_d: Although you can (and should) verify that your code is correct by examining its output, activecode will not directly tell you whether you have correctly implemented your program.

+   The activecode interpreter allows you to (select all that apply):

+.. mchoice:: question1_4_2
+   :multiple_answers:
+   :answer_a: measure the speed of a program’s execution.
+   :answer_b: control the step by step execution of a program.
+   :answer_c: write and execute your own Python code.
+   :answer_d: execute the Python code that is in codelens.
+   :correct: b,d
+   :feedback_a: In fact, Codelens steps through each line one by one as you click, which is MUCH slower than the Python interpreter.
+   :feedback_b: By using Codelens, you can control the execution of a program step by step.
+You can even go backwards!
+   :feedback_c: Codelens works only for the pre-programmed examples.
+   :feedback_d: By stepping forward through the Python code in Codelens, you are executing the Python program.

+   Codelens allows you to (select all that apply):

+.. index:: program, algorithm